 Secondly, asking your clients to share their experience will further connect them to your brand and product.
 If they loved the product, they will be reminded of that and want to share their experience with others.

 Worried about negative reviews post-BFCM?
 A negative review is a gift.
 Take that feedback, reach out to any unhappy customers, and learn from their comments and critiques.
 Negative reviews can be a way for brands to learn about failings in their packaging design, product, or communication.
 Take this learning opportunity and grow from it.

 In terms of how to go about gathering review, there are a lot of different strategies when it comes to the best method.
-For most merchants, email will be the best place to start.
-This article from Shopify has a great advice when it comes to review gathering.
+For most merchants, an email will be the best place to start.
+This article from Shopify has great advice when it comes to review gathering.

 If you have gained new social media follows over the course of your BFCM promotions it's important to keep them from bouncing from your channels once the weekend is done.

 Engaging them on social will keep them around for the Holiday season and, ideally, beyond that into the new year.

 Do your BFCM deals carry on through into November?
 If so, continue to promote these sales on social so people know there are still deals available for them to jump on.
 Use the hashtags and branding from your Black Friday sales so people recognize that your promos are still on.

 Nothing speaks more towards your brand than user-generated content.